 If you do not file a franchise tax annual report within 45 days after the due date, your corporate privileges and rights to conduct business within the state will be forfeited.
 There are two major consequences of this.
 The first is that your company will lose its right to sue or defend itself in a court within Texas, and cannot seek affirmative relief in a state court.

-The second consequence is that if there are any debts incurred while the corporate privileges are forfeited, officers and directors could be liable for these debts.
-These debts include the taxes and penalties that are imposed on the business.
+The second consequence is that if there are any amounts owed incurred while the corporate privileges are forfeited, officers and directors could be liable for these amounts.
+These amounts include the taxes and penalties that are imposed on the business.

 Forfeiture of Certificate of Authority